syncfusion/blazor-docs/src/charts/chart/axis-customization.md

+---
+title: "Axis Customization in Blazor Charts component | Syncfusion"

+component: "Charts"

+description: "Learn here all about Axis Customization of Syncfusion Charts (SfCharts) component and more."
+---

-# Axis Customization
+# Axis Customization in Blazor Charts (SfCharts)

 ## Axis Crossing

-An axis can be positioned in the chart area using [`CrossesAt`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_CrossesAt) and [`CrossesInAxis`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_CrossesInAxis) properties.
-The `CrossesAt` property specifies the values (datetime, numeric, or logarithmic) at which the axis line has to be intersected with the vertical axis or vice-versa, and the `CrossesInAxis` property specifies the axis name with which the axis line has to be crossed.
+An axis can be positioned in the chart area using [`CrossesAt`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonAxis.html#Syncfusion_Blazor_Charts_ChartCommonAxis_CrossesAt) and [`CrossesInAxis`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonAxis.html#Syncfusion_Blazor_Charts_ChartCommonAxis_CrossesInAxis) properties.
+The [`CrossesAt`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonAxis.html#Syncfusion_Blazor_Charts_ChartCommonAxis_CrossesAt) property specifies the values (datetime, numeric, or logarithmic) at which the axis line has to be intersected with the vertical axis or vice-versa, and the [`CrossesInAxis`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonAxis.html#Syncfusion_Blazor_Charts_ChartCommonAxis_CrossesInAxis) property specifies the axis name with which the axis line has to be crossed.

 {% aspTab template="chart/axis/category/axis-cross", sourceFiles="axis-cross.razor" %}